ncatlab/nlab-content/pages/6/9/4/0/10496/content.md

     }
 \end{tikzcd}

+The first steps in this sequence is intuitively plausible and widely expected to hold (eg. [Lu & Viyah 2022, p.
+1](entanglement+entropy#LuVijay22)) but not currently derivable from first principles ([Zaanen, Liu, Sun & Schalm 2015, p.
+527](entanglement+entropy#ZaanenLiuSunSchalm15)):

-The first steps in this sequence should be intuitively plausible (but it is hard to come by a reference which would state this explicitly and argue it more theoretically): If the [[electromagnetic field|Coulomb]] interaction between the electrons -- which by itself is certainly strong and long-range -- cannot be neglected (hence if the averaging- or screening-effects that make [[electron band theory]] work do not apply) then this strong interaction makes the electrons in the ground state be correlated with each other, one way or other, across non-negligible distances; and quantum mechanically this leads to the ground state's entanglement entropy having long-range contributions, which,  essentially by definition, means that it has a constant contribution by the *topological* entanglement entropy.
+If the [[electromagnetic field|Coulomb]] interaction between the electrons -- which by itself is certainly strong and long-range -- cannot be neglected (hence if the averaging- or screening-effects that make [[electron band theory]] work do not apply) then this strong interaction makes the electrons in the ground state be correlated with each other, one way or other, across non-negligible distances; and quantum mechanically this leads to the ground state's entanglement entropy having long-range contributions, which,  essentially by definition, means that it has a constant contribution by the *topological* entanglement entropy.

 ## Examples
  {#Examples}